 If you want to use it, you can simply download the binary that matches your system.
 No configuration is needed, and the only thing that you require is access to your AWS account.
 Authentication to AWS is handled by the AWS SDK, which allows 3 different ways:

-• Use the values in your ~/.aws/credentials file.
+). - Use the values in your

-• Use the permissions from the Role the application has access to (when running on AWS)
+file. - Use the permissions from the Role the application has access to (when running on AWS)

 There are several different parameters and commands you can provide to Aqua.
 You can see them all when you ask for help: